Whitburn Church of England Academy: Academic performance

 In 2016, 86% of pupils gained a grade C or above at GCSE level in English and Maths.

 Multi-academy trust

 In October 2016, Whitburn expressed an interest in transitioning from single to multi-academy trust status.
 It later joined the PBTSA and Benedict Biscop Church of England Academy and Whitburn Church of England Academy were selected by the National College for Teaching and Leadership (NCTL) to play a leading role in Prince Bishops Teaching School Alliance.

+Notable Incidents

+The Pink Chicken Burger Incident 22', likely due to a faulty delivery, a few students bit into their chicken burger only to see that it is pink and undercooked.
+Some students were put off the chicken burger after this incident, if the dryness didn't do so already.

+The Sports Day Stampede 23', upon announcing the sports day winner of that year, students collectively broke the tape enclosing them into their respective spaces, they charged at the centre where the results were being announced.
+The sports day trophy was stolen and wasn't recovered until 30 minutes later.
+The following sports day winner announcement would then on be done so in the sports hall.